At desolate Algeria gas plant, hope for new start

 An army officer said his men were proud of the way they dealt with a situation which prompted international concern about the level of security in the gas field and about the number of casualties among the foreign hostages: “Our moral is high,” he said.
 “We did our job which is to defend our country.”

-Algerian officials who organized the visit for the media were keen to emphasize a national consensus on security.
+Algerian officials who organised the visit for the media were keen to emphasise a national consensus on security.